VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 > `Error: failed to insert entry: invalid name for a tree entry - src/assets/articles.json`

 Okay, *what went wrong*, then?
-Well, turns out you cannot insert a blob object with a full path, it must be a file name.
+Well, turns out you cannot insert a blob object with a full path, **it must be a file name**.
 So, we have to modify the tree of the folder we want to point to.
 First, let’s write a function that gets the folder tree.

 ```typescript
 // file-access.ts